NietoDeveloper/EmeraldsDT/emeraldsdt-front/README.md

 ## Description

-A React-based frontend application built with JavaScript, CSS, Vite for development tooling, Node.js for runtime, and Next.js for server-side rendering.
+A React-based frontend application built with JavaScript, CSS, Tailwind, Vite for development tooling, Node.js for runtime, and Next.js for server-side rendering.

 ## Installation